partlyhuman/archieml-net/README.md

-### WARNING: THIS LIBRARY IS UNDER DEVELOPMENT AND IS NOT PRODUCTION-READY.
+### WARNING: THIS LIBRARY IS UNDER DEVELOPMENT AND IS NOT BATTLE-TESTED.
+However, it passes the official ArchieML test suite.
+So that's a start.
+I'll call it 1.0 pretty soon.

 # ArchieML.Net